admin-shell-io/submodel-templates/published/Provision of Simulation Models/1/2/README.md

   the concept it is based on must carry `kind: TemplateQualifier`.
 Corrected in every JSON and AASX artifact in this folder (75 occurrences per JSON artifact).

-### Verification

-- Every JSON artifact deserializes and was re-verified with `aas-core3`.
-- Every AASX package opens as a valid OPC package with a well-formed XML payload; all non-payload package entries are byte-identical to version 1.1.